Polyxeni Spilioti

 Research interests: Harmonic analysis on locally symmetric spaces, trace formulas, dynamical zeta functions of Ruelle and Selberg, refined analytic torsion, prime geodesic theorem

-Contact: Mathematisches Institut, Georg-August Universität Göttingen, Bunsenstraße 3-5, D-37073 Göttingen, Deutschland Office 017,
+Contact: Mathematisches Institut, Georg-August Universität Göttingen, Bunsenstraße 3-5, D-37073 Göttingen

 E-mail: polyxeni.spilioti@mathematik.uni-goettingen.de